 How to Take Vapor X5 Pre Workouts: I wouldn’t take any of the Vapor X5 pre workouts more than 40 minutes before a workout, since the stimulants are significantly less.
 15 minutes before lifting would be preferred.
 For users not brand new to pre workouts, dosage doubling will happen rather quickly.

 Vapor X5: Next-Gen, Ripped, Neuro Rating Factors

-If you are new to pre workouts, then Vapor X5 and its variants will likely be an impressive product to you.
+Vapor X5 6.5/10 – If you are new to pre workouts, then Vapor X5 and its variants will likely be an impressive product to you.
 However, if you are a standard pre workout user, then the 150-190 mg of caffeine per Vapor X5 serving isn’t going to cut it.
 In this case, you will be increasing to 2 scoops per serving, and thus 300-380 mg caffeine per serving.
-Now we’re talking!
-Only one small problem… You’re now taking in 50 mg of Yohimbe and likely sweaty and jittery.
+Only one small problem… You’re now taking in 50 mg of yohimbe and likely sweaty and jittery.
 For that reason, none of the new Vapor X5’s do well in our energy department.

 For this category, Vapor X5 Neuro out-performed the others with its extra nootropic ingredients.
 This essentially keeps your brain fed even after the caffeine begins to wear off.

 While large mainstream brands tend to cut serious corners on product performance… They NEVER skimp on taste.
 While the flavors and sweeteners aren’t exactly natural, they are delicious.
 Both Vapor One and Vapor X5 impressed us.

 Vapor One 7/10 – This is by far the most ingredient loaded pre workout made by Muscletech in a long time, but its still over-priced.
 Many clinical dosages are just barely hit, while servings are cut down to 20.